Eng-Muntadher/MAVault/README.md

 - ✅ Project routing structure initialized with React Router
 - ✅ Responsive Explore page (still static)
 - ✅ Responsive Upload page with form validation + drag and drop support for image uploading (still static)
+- ✅ Responsive About page with detailed info about me and about this project
+- ✅ Responsive User Profile page (still static)

 ---